sachie/docker-xwiki/README.md

 The goal is to provide a production-ready XWiki system running in Docker.
 This why:
 * The OS is based on Debian and not on some smaller-footprint distribution like Alpine
-* Several containers are used with Docker Compose: one for the DB and another for XWiki + Servlet container.
+* Several containers are used with Docker Compose: for the DB, XWiki + Servlet, NGINX and Let's Encrypt.
 This allows the ability to run them on different machines for example.

 # Using